Anello-Photonics/docs-A1/mechanicals.rst

 Mechanicals
 ==================

-The current Anello A-1 revision features a 4-pin power connector.
-The 4-pin power connector version includes the PPS signals for both the internal GNSS Modules of the Anello A-1.
+The current Anello EVK revision features a 4-pin power connector.
+The 4-pin power connector version includes the PPS signals for both the internal GNSS Modules of the Anello EVK.

-The previous revision of the Anello A-1 has a two pin power connector.
+The previous revision of the Anello EVK has a two pin power connector.
 This power connector is simply power and ground.

 The connector pinout, cable information and dimensions of the box are found below